adamchainz/django-cors-headers/README.rst

     ]

-Previously this setting was called ``CORS_ORIGIN_WHITELIST``, which still works as an alias, with the new name takeing precedence.
+Previously this setting was called ``CORS_ORIGIN_WHITELIST``, which still works as an alias, with the new name taking precedence.

 ``CORS_ALLOWED_ORIGIN_REGEXES``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~